keatsoo/MusicPlayer/README.md

 g++ -o MusicPlayer src/main.cpp -lrt -lasound -ljack -lpthread -lportaudio
 ```

-OMORI Title Screen (hardcoded melody), enter it in the callback function :
+OMORI Title Screen (hardcoded melody), enter it in the callback function (you need to adapt it because of the stereo function) :

 ```cpp
 if (timePassed() <= beat) semitones = 22;